help-icon-link

 1. Turn your heating on and wait until the radiators reach the maximum temperature.

-2. Once the radiators are hot, carefully feel each radiator checking for cold spots.
+2. Once the radiators are hot, carefully feel each radiator checking for cold patches.
 Cold spots suggest there could be air trapped in the radiator, so you will need to bleed any radiators in which you find them in.
+Make sure to check all the radiators in your home to ensure they are functioning properly.

 3. Before bleeding your radiators, you need to turn off your central heating and wait until your radiators have cooled completely.